 Provides the consolidation of skills acquired at the introductory level.
 Further development of proficiency in listening, speaking, reading and writing.
 Emphasizes comprehension, appreciation, and interpretation of the cultures of the Spanish-speaking world.
-Prerequisites: READ 0309 or INRW 0311 or ESOL 0340 (can be taken concurrently) or by placement exam OR ENGL 1301, With a "C" or Better or ENGL 1302 with a "C" or Better. and SPAN 1312 or by Spanish Placement exam.
+Prerequisites: (1) SPAN 1412 or by Spanish Placement exam AND (2) INRW 0311 or ESOL 0340 (can be taken concurrently) or by placement exam or ENGL 1301 with a "C" or better or ENGL 1302 with a "C" or better.
 (3:0).